Everything you wanted to know about Data Analysis and Fitting but were afraid to ask: Fitting data to a model

 Frequently we are given a set of data points $(x_i, y_i), i = 1, 2, \cdots, N$, with corresponding error bars, $\sigma_i$, through which we would like to fit to a smooth function $f(x)$.
 The function could be straight line (the simplest case), a higher order polynomial, or a more complicated function.
 The fitting function will depend on $M$ ``fitting parameters'', $a_\alpha$ and we would like the ``best'' fit obtained by adjusting these parameters.
 We emphasize that a fitting procedure should not only \begin{enumerate} \item give the values of the fit parameters, but also \item provide error estimates on those parameters, and \item provide a measure of how good the fit is. \end{enumerate} If the result of part~\ref{gof} is that the fit is very poor, the results of parts~\ref{give_params} and \ref{give_errors} are probably meaningless.

 The definition of ``best'' is not unique.
-However, the most useful choice, and the one nearly always taken, is ``least squares'', in which one minimizes the sum of the squares of the difference between the observed $y$-value, $y_i$, and the fitting function evaluated at $x_i$, weighted appropriately by the error bars since if some points have smaller error bars than others the fit should be closer to those points.
-The quantity to be minimized, called ``chi-squared'',\footnote{$\chi^2$ should be thought of as a single variable rather than the square of something called $\chi$.
-This notation is standard.} and written mathematically as $\chi^2$, is therefore
+However, the most useful choice, and the one nearly always taken, is ``least squares''.
+For this case, one minimizes the weighted sum of the squares of the difference between the observed $y$-value, $y_i$, and the fitting function evaluated at $x_i$.
+The weight of each point depends on its error bar, since the fit should be more tightly bound to points with smaller error bars than to those with large error bars.
+The quantity to be minimized, called $\chi^2$ (``chi-squared''),\footnote{$\chi^2$ should be thought of as a single variable rather than the square of something called $\chi$.
+This notation is standard.} is defined by

+A big advantage of least squares over other definitions of ``best'' fit is that for a linear model (see below) the equations which determine the fit parameters are themselves \textit{linear}.
+We should mention that Eq.~\eqref{chisq} implicitly assumes that the data points are uncorrelated.
+A generalization of the least squares method which is applicable, in principle, to correlated data is given later in Eqs.~\eqref{min_gen}--\eqref{Uv_corr}.

 Often we assume that the distribution of the errors is Gaussian, since, according to the central limit theorem discussed in Appendix \ref{sec:clt}, the sum of $N$ independent random variables has a Gaussian distribution (under fairly general conditions) if $N$ is large.
 However, distributions which occur in nature usually have more weight in the ``tails'' than a Gaussian, and as a result, even for moderately large values of $N$, the probability of an ``outlier'' might be much bigger than expected from a Gaussian, see Fig.~\ref{Fig:converge_to_clt}.